weijiekoh/zkmm/README.md

   -so mastermind/signals/testsignals.json
 ```

 Note that this script won't perform the verification.
+To generate a proof *and*
+verify it, run:

 ### 6. Verify a sample proof in JS